Percussion band marching along Ipanema Beach playing favorite Carnaval songs to thousand of revelers.

 Themed Blocos

 Carmelitas, in Santa Teresa, crosses borders.
 It is both a neighborhood and a themed bloco.
-Lots of people party wearing clerical clothes in a tribute to the historic Convent in the area.
-The legend is that once a nun joined the fun, everyone is there to ‘give her cover’.
-Bloco ‘Fogo & Paixão’ is specialized in vintage ‘brega’ music – a style of Brazilian pop that intellectuals frown upon.
+They pass by a colonial Convent, and the legend is that once a nun joined the fun.
+Everyone is there to 'give her cover,' and lots of people party wearing clerical.
+Bloco Fogo & Paixão specializes in vintage 'brega' music – a style of Brazilian pop that intellectuals frown upon.

-These friends looked amazing in their Día de los muertos costumes.
+These friends looked amazing in their Día de los Muertos costumes.

-Elaborate Mexican-style Dia de los Muertos costumes are also part of the scene, as displayed by this group of friends.
+Elaborate Mexican-style Dia de los Muertos costumes are also part of the scene, as displayed by this fabulous group of friends.

 About Costumes